 Eventually, I bit the bullet and built a new site.
-Now – by build, I don’t mean code.
+Now – by built, I don’t mean code.
 I have a Hosted WordPress package with 5 sites included in the price.
 I chose a theme and drafted new text into the existing boxes.
 I followed the instructions, and ported my domain to the new site.
 The SSL certificate even moved on its own.

 I opened my email, and deleted the usual notes from the host confirming every keystroke of the last hour.
 I may even have displayed a certain jaunty aspect.
 Then, one email caught my eye. “stuartlennon.com is down.”

 “But…but…I didn’t touch that one.”
 Perhaps not a wail, nor were any toys ejected from a perambulator, but it was a close-run thing.

 I spent an hour in the host’s dashboard.
 This confirmed to me that the dashboard is designed to provoke frustration, bordering on the murderous.
 The bloody thing may as well be in Serbo-Croat.
 I dialled the number of shame.
 (Or Support, as they call it.)